Susankemigisa/Capstone-Finadvisor-ai/README.md

 - **RAG runs first on every turn** — before the LLM is called, the RAG node checks whether the question is relevant to any uploaded document and injects matching chunks into context.
 This is a near-zero-cost no-op when no documents are present.
 - **ReAct planning loop** — the planner LLM decides whether to respond directly or call tools.
 After tools execute, the planner is called again with results to formulate the final answer.
 - **HITL interrupt** — using LangGraph's `interrupt_before` mechanism, the graph pauses before any state-changing tool call.
 The user sees exactly what the agent plans to do and must explicitly confirm.
 Rejection is logged and the agent explains what was attempted.
-- **Enabled-tools enforcement** — the tool executor node respects the user's plugin preferences.
-A disabled tool cannot be executed, even if the LLM requests it — preventing crafted tool call IDs from bypassing user preferences.
+- **Enabled-tools enforcement at two layers** — (1) the planner only receives tool descriptions for enabled tools, so the LLM cannot even request a disabled tool; (2) the tool executor independently filters by `enabled_tools` from state at execution time as a second safeguard.
 - **Short-term memory** — conversation history is persisted within a session via LangGraph's `MemorySaver` checkpointer.
 - **Long-term memory** — key facts about the user (risk tolerance, stated goals, financial situation) are extracted and stored in Supabase across sessions, making the agent progressively more personalised.